ranyitz/rules-manager/tests/fixtures/workspaces-bazel-basic/services/api/rules/api-service.md

 # API Service Rule

-This rule is for the API service in the Bazel workspace.
+This rule is for the API service in the Bazel monorepo.